will-lancer/will-lancer.github.io/README.md

     book is a transcription of Colemans's legendary quantum field theory course that he taught for decades at Harvard.
 It is a wonderful book, chock-full of physical insight and witty jokes from one of the best quantum field theorists of all time.
-    It's really quite fun to read; I read it everyday while eating breakfast
+    It's really quite fun to read.
  * Robert Littlejohn's [Quantum Mechanics](https://bohr.physics.berkeley.edu/classes/221/2122/221.html) course.
     Littlejohn has utterly perfected the presentation of graduate quantum mechanics after teaching Berkeley's grad QM course for 30 years straight.
     His notes and lectures are absolute works of art.
-I watch his lectures when I eat lunch.

 ## Industry
 For industry, I'm almost exclusively interested in the prospect